 How to Change the Mower Deck Belt on a Riding Lawn Mower

-Before you change your mower belt, confirmthat the part number for the replacement you purchased matches the one listed in the "replacement parts" section of your MTD lawn mower manual.
-Always use Genuine Factory riding lawn mower parts, as they are specifically designed for your machine and will help maximize its performance.
+Before you change your Riding Mower Belts, confirm that the part number for the replacement you purchased matches the one listed in the "replacement parts" section of your MTD lawn mower manual.
+Always use Genuine Factory Riding Lawn Mower Parts, as they are specifically designed for your machine and will help maximize its performance.
 Keep in mind that the instructions for changing your mower deck belt may be slightly different for your model.

 Step 1: Prevent unintentional starting

 Before you change the mower belt, turn off the engine, remove the ignition key and disconnect the spark plug wire(s) to prevent accidental starting while you're working.